aFuzzyBear/astro-ui/docs/XElement/Getting_Started/Introduction.md

 ## Why would you need it?

 There are many case studies that one can point to as an illustrative example as to why you would use `XElement`.

-Continuing with the discussion of using external frameworks within Astro, is a great example why one would be used `XElement`.
+Continuing with the discussion of using external frameworks within Astro, is a great use-case.

 Its easier to understand this with the following metaphor.

 Imagine each UI framework mentioned as small sandboxes or individual islands, inside which you can only build using that particular type of 'sand'.

 In the normal sense, you couldn't easily host two or more of these sandboxes together.

 This changes since Astro becomes the proverbial body of water in this analogy, holding each sandbox-islands close together letting you build in any which island you choose, island hopping from one to another with ease.

 This practice is perfectly fine, in fact Astro shines at providing support for certain frameworks, however each of these “islands of interactivity” are currently limited to the boundary of their own framework, isolating them in effect on their own little islands.